 Results showed that, as the researchers had predicted, those in the gratitude condition experienced a more positive mood during the two-week period than those in the other groups, and they were also more likely to report doing acts of service, such as helping someone solve a problem or offering emotional support to others.
 Unlike in the first study, however, there were no benefits of gratitude on symptoms or health behaviors.
 The researchers concluded that maybe two weeks of gratitude was not enough time to create lasting benefits on health, so they decided to do a third study over a longer period, with a population that actually had more health problems.

 The third study asked 65 adults with neuromuscular disease either to write gratitude diaries for a 21-day period or to just fill in the assessments of mood, well-being, and health without actually having an intervention (control condition).
 Those in the gratitude condition also had their partners rate their mood and life satisfaction.

 Results showed that the gratitude group had more positive views of their life as a whole than control participants.
 They also reported a more positive mood and less negative mood on a daily basis during the study period.
 Their partners also reported that the gratitude participants had a more positive mood and greater satisfaction with life.
-With respect to health, the gratitude condition actually improved participants’ sleep — both amount and quality.
+With respect to health, the gratitude condition actually improved participants’ sleep—both the amount and the quality.
 Perhaps focusing on life’s blessings reduced the worry and angst that keep people awake at night.

 5 Ways You Can Be More Grateful